lokwkin/cta-web-agent/README.md

 ```

 ## TODOssss (welcome any comments, suggestions or even contributions!)
-- Keep developing until it's able to run all the target test tasks I have on hand :D
 - Models & Prompting
     - Preprocess
         - Masking out too detailed text for smaller prompt input